AayushAlokGit/DocumentationRetrievalMCPServer/docs/archive/03-DocumentUpload.md

 ```

 **Important Notes:**
-- Update `WORK_ITEMS_PATH` to point to your actual "Work Items" folder on desktop
+- Update `PERSONAL_DOCUMENTATION_ROOT_DIRECTORY` to point to your actual "Work Items" folder on desktop
 - Each subdirectory in "Work Items" should be named with the work item identifier
 - Only `.md` files will be processed; other files in the directories will be ignored